caioricciuti/caioricciuti/readme.md

 <p>
     <a href="https://simpletask.caioricciuti.com/?utm_source=githubreadme" target="_blank"><img width="50" src="https://caioricciuti.com/assets/img/portfolio/simpletask.png"></a><br/>
      I made this app because in my journey to become a programmer I found very hard to finish and track simple tasks as "add .git ignore file", and more than once I didn't know what I've done and what I supposed to do.
-It would be easy to use some Issue tracker, but that's not funny right!
+It would be easier to use some Issue tracker, but that's not funny, right!?
 </p>

 ## My Next Step(s)